 Constructed from a one-inch tube, the Leupold FX-II 4x28mm is machined of 6061-T6 aircraft-quality aluminum that makes it weigh in at a mere 7oz.

 The Leupold 58750 use the standard duplex reticle that combines the benefits of finer and thicker crosshairs making hitting targets easy without blocking the field of view.

-This pistol scope sports Leupold`s standard twin bias spring erector system and has 60 MOA of elevation adjustments with 1/4 MOA per click.
+This pistol scope sports Leupol's standard twin bias spring erector system and has 60 MOA of elevation adjustments with 1/4 MOA per click.

 The Leupold Optics FX-II is protected with 2nd generation argon waterproofing, allowing it to be used in all weather conditions.

 As an entry-level model in the growing handgun optics market, the Leupold FX-II Handgun scope is not a cheap optic.
-It was created to be an ideal selection for serious hunters and outdoorsmen who seek for compact and lightweight optics of a proven and reliable design.
+It was created to be an ideal selection for serious hunters and outdoor people who seek for compact and lightweight optics of a proven and reliable design.